College of Humanities and Social Sciences

 The blue highlighted text indicates additional details are available.
 Simply click on it to view details such as course name, description, prerequisites, or to be linked to another website with additional information.
 The back arrow button may be used to return to this page if you leave it through a link.

-- For more information about Law and Constitutional Studies, see the Political Science Department website.
+- For more information about Law and Constitutional Studies, see the Department of Political Science website.

 - Following is a sample four-year plan.
 Please note that student-specific plans may differ.